mvarga1989/Matej_Varga/content/about.md

 - [**2022/06/01**]: Presentation titled "FCC coordinate reference and networks" on the CERN Future Circular Collider(FCC) week in Paris, France.

-## Recent Projects
+## Projects
-Most of the time I am working on projects funded by the European Organization for Nuclear Research ([CERN](https://espace.cern.ch/SU/default.aspx)) and the Swiss Federal Office of Topography ([Swisstopo](https://www.swisstopo.admin.ch/de/wissen-fakten/geodaesie-vermessung.html)).
+I am working on projects funded by the European Organization for Nuclear Research ([CERN](https://espace.cern.ch/SU/default.aspx)) and the Swiss Federal Office of Topography ([Swisstopo](https://www.swisstopo.admin.ch/de/wissen-fakten/geodaesie-vermessung.html)).

-## Professional Interests and Activities
+## Interests and Activities

-My broad professional interests are in geospatial sciences and industry.
+My broad interests are in geospatial sciences and industry.
 I am aiming to learn about novel theoretical findings and use them in original research applications.
 Topic-wise I am mostly focused on engineering, satellite, physical, and geometric geodesy, which have an enormous potential for complementarity in other scientific disciplines and industries.
 Thus, I have been intensively working on interdisciplinary projects with academic and industry professionals from geophysics, geoinformatics, agriculture, robotics, civil engineering and architecture.

-My interests are in:
+My specific interests are in:
 - geodetic reference systems (terrestrial, celestial, height and time);
 - geospatial data collection, processing, integration, analysis, and interpretation using GNSS, total station, level, terrestrial laser scanner, laser tracker, camera, radar, gravimeter, and magnetometer;
 - high-precision GNSS and navigation;